naszhu/measure-t-simulation/Question.md

 - I trust obesidian, i want it to save my WM space, but.. it actually, if i let free, i got the habit of taking notes of things, not use my WM, then i never proceeds

 [[TODO LIST]]

+- why should threshold exist what is threshold